SrividyaUppugandla/OAuthTemplateApp/README.md

        1. for sendgrid : {"channel": "sendgrid", "otp": {"otpLength": 5,"otpType": "numeric","otpExpiryTime":  4},"sendgrid": {"accountSID": "1234","authToken": "abcd","toRecipient":"someemail@gmail.com","fromMail": "someemail@gmail.com"}}
        2. for twilio : {"channel": "twilio", "otp": {"otpLength": 5,"otpType": "numeric","otpExpiryTime":  4},"twilio":{"accountSID": "hdfk6545f47d11a6a7a56","authToken": "3505f762yujy655c727fe","toRecipient": "somenumber","fromNo": "registerd_number"}}
       ```
-* Note : Default values for otpLength, otpType and otpExpiryTime are 4, numeric and 10 respectively
+* Note : Default values for otpLength, otpType and otpExpiryTime are 4, numeric and 10 respectively. otpType can be of numeric or alpha or alphanumeric

 ## POST /validate
 - This API validates the requested OTP.